 Under Package properties In the Data Source tab, select Enable binary differential replication when you create or edit a package.
 Click Apply and OK.

-If you have any queries, Please use HTMD Community Forum one-stop-shop for all your device management queries related to ConfigMgr (a.k.a SCCM), Intune, and more!
-This is the community build by Device Management Admins for Device Management Admins❤️
+If you have any queries, Please use the HTMD Community Forum one-stop-shop for all your device management queries related to ConfigMgr (a.k.a SCCM), Intune, and more!
+This is the community built by Device Management Admins for Device Management Admins❤️